georust/rinex/README.md

 * 2.00 ⩽ v < 4.0    Tested
 *             v = 4.0    should work, not garanteed at the moment

+### RINEX file naming convention

+This parser does not check whether the provided local file follows the RINEX naming convention or not.
+You can parse anything and behavior adapts to the actual file content.

+### Known weaknesses

+* Compressed RINEX (**CRINEX**)
+this lib is not able to decompress CRINEX files at the moment.
+you should manually decompress your RINEX files prior attempting parsing.
+In that scenario, `rinex.record` is set to _None_, and the header is fully parsed.

+* Weird RINEX content:
+this parser is not able to parse the RINEX body if the provided RINEX content only has a single epoch.
+In that scenario, `rinex.record` is set to _None_, and the header is fully parsed.

 ## Getting started

 The ``Rinex::from_file`` parses a local `RINEX` file: